 A stepper motor can be commanded to move to a position, stop, then hold, while a servo motor needs to "hunt" for the target position with encoder feedback and use "servo lock" to generate holding torque.
-One of the primary differences between servo motor and stepper motor design that makes this happen is the existence or absence of an encoder and the number of poles.
-While the encoder extends the length of the motor, the number of poles affects the performance of the motor.
+This difference in performance comes from the existence or absence of an encoder and the number of poles.

 The poles discussed here are "magnetic poles" and can be defined as either north or south magnetic poles on the rotor.
 These poles provide specific stable stopping points where the magnetic flux from the stator would interact with the rotor.
 The number of poles also determines the number of times the motor windings have to be advanced in a full revolution.

 To understand the difference in the number of poles between stepper motors and servo motors, we'll need to look deeper into each motor design.
 The left image below shows the construction of a stepper motor, and the right image below shows a cross-sectional diagram of the rotor and stator.